 Throughout the tax season, tax-relief companies advertise on the radio, television and internet promising help for taxpayers in distress.
 For an up-front fee ranging from $2,000 to $3,000, these companies claim to reduce or even eliminate tax debts to the IRS and stop back-tax collection.

-However, soon after collecting up-front fees, these companies typically inform taxpayers that they do not qualify for a relief program or that the IRS has rejected their attempt to reduce or eliminate the back-tax debt.
+However, soon after collecting up-front fees, these companies typically inform taxpayers that they do not qualify for a relief program or that the IRS has rejected their attempt to reduce or eliminate the back-tax debt, according to reviews of Curadebt by FTR.
 Often these companies never even contact the IRS directly.
 Rather than reduce or eliminate the amount owed in back taxes to the IRS, these companies increase taxpayers’ debt burden.

 Brown offered the following tips to taxpayers who owe back taxes and are having trouble paying: